samaelM/so_long/README.md

 ./so_long [map]
 ```

-move with w,a,s,d and catch all the stars!
+move with w,a,s,d catch all the stars and go to the exit!

-if encounter anny bugs please contact me at: maemaldo@student.42.fr
+if encounter any bugs please contact me at: maemaldo@student.42.fr